Nand480/saas-products-import/README.md

 ----

 Code Location:
-The code can be found in the SaaS Products Import.sln (Open in Visual Studio).
+The code can be found here: https://github.com/Nand480/saas-products-import.git

 ----